jasondegraw/STADIC/doc/AddingNewPrimitives.md

     5 0.5 0.5 0.5 0.05 0.01

-Examples of incorrect input for a plastic primitive would be
+Examples of incorrect, but consistent, input for a plastic primitive would be

     5 1.5 0.5 0.5 0.05 0.01